-Projects that demonstrated long term team dedication exempts them from the requirement to have substantial financial backing.
+Projects that demonstrate long-term team dedication exempt them from the requirement to have substantial financial backing.
 Examples include Bitcoin and Litecoin.
-Away from these exceptional cases, the greater majority of coins need adequate funding for their development.
-Inadequate funding discourages development leading to team exits.
+However, away from these exceptional cases, the more significant majority of coins need adequate funding for their development.
+Inadequate funding discourages growth leading to team exits.

 10. Who are The Backers?

-At times coins claim to have the backing of famed venture capitalists or influential funds.
-It isn’t difficult verifying these claims.
+At times coins claim to have the backing of famed venture capitalists or significant funds.
+Unfortunately, it isn’t tricky to verify these claims.
 Therefore it should be disconcerting if investors don’t conduct their due diligence.